asxadf/Closed_Loop_NCUC_Dataset/README.md

 To show our modification on IEEE RTS 24-bus system, we plot a map.
 Just check it out!
 [Map.pdf](https://github.com/asxadf/Closed_Loop_NCUC_Dataset-Load_RES_Feature_System/files/7314204/Map.pdf)

 If you are interested in our data or case studies, please feel free to contact me at xchen130@stevens.edu.
-It's my pleasesure to share them with you.🤨
+It's my pleasesure to share them with you. 🤨